ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

       - The other two items point to the local YAML files you have configured previously to define the alloted IP range for MetalLB.

-6. You can check how the final deployment would look as a manifest yaml with `kubectl`.
+6. You can check how the final deployment would look as a YAML manifest with `kubectl`:

     ~~~sh
     $ kubectl kustomize $HOME/k8sprjs/metallb/ | less
     ~~~

     With the `kustomize` option, `kubectl` builds the whole deployment YAML manifest resulting from processing the `kustomization.yaml` file.
-Since the output can be quite long, it's better to append a `| less` to the command for getting a paginated view of the YAML.
+Since the output can be quite long, it is better to append a `| less` to the command for getting a paginated view of the YAML.

     The command takes a moment to finish because it has to download the MetalLB manifests first, then process and combine it with the other resource files found in your client system.
-When you finally see the result, you'll get a quite long YAML output that embeds all the specified resources.
-Furthermore, you may notice in the resulting YAML that MetalLB is prepared to look for `L2Advertisement` resources automatically, which means that you do not have to explicitly tell MetalLB which one to use:
+When you finally see the result, you'll get a quite long YAML output that embeds all of the specified resources.
+Furthermore, you may notice in the resulting YAML that MetalLB is prepared to look for `L2Advertisement` resources automatically, which means that you do not have to explicitly tell MetalLB which one to use.

 ### Deploying MetalLB